 11.11.
-CUSTOMS-TRADE PARTNERSHIP AGAINST TERRORISM (C-TPAT)
+CUSTOMS-TRADE PARTNERSHIP AGAINST TERRORISM (CTPAT)

-The Custom Trade Partnership Against Terrorism (C-TPAT) is a cooperative partnership between the trade community and U.S. Customs and Border Protection to develop, enhance, and maintain effective security processes throughout the global supply chain.
-Through this initiative Customs is asking businesses to ensure the integrity of their security practices and communicate their security guidelines to their business partners within the supply chain.

-Non-US Suppliers are required to fill out the C-TPAT Supplier Questionnaire and to meet minimum security requirements.
+The Custom Trade Partnership Against Terrorism (CTPAT) is a cooperative partnership between the trade community and U.S. Customs and Border Protection to develop, enhance, and maintain effective security processes throughout the global supply chain.
+Through this initiative Polaris works to ensure the integrity of its security practices and communicate its security guidelines to its business partners within the supply chain.
+Non-US Polaris Suppliers are required to meet the CTPAT Minimum Security Criteria and must be prepared to complete security questionnaires when requested.